pinohu/DYNASTY/ohu-legacy-codex/volume-v-operations-scaling/VOLUME_V_SUMMARY.md

-# Volume V: Operations & Scaling - Complete
+﻿# Volume V: Operations & Scaling - Complete

 ## Volume Overview

-**Volume V: Operations & Scaling** provides the operational "muscle" for the The Legacy Codex.
+**Volume V: Operations & Scaling** provides the operational "muscle" for the Legacy Codex.
 It focuses on the two most critical levers for scaling: People and Money.
 This volume details how to build a world-class team (virtual and executive) and how to manage the financial nervous system of the empire.

 **Total Content**: ~120 pages, 35,000+ words